 Kurma

-At Kurma you’ll find what we’d call “fusion cuisine” because, as you’ll see on the menu, it has dishes inspired by different food cultures.
-It offers plenty of vegan and vegetarian options that—even if you usually eat meat—we strongly encourage you to try.
+At Kurma you’ll find what we’d call “fusion cuisine” because, as you’ll see on the menu, its dishes are inspired by cuisines from around the world.
+It offers plenty of vegan and vegetarian options that we strongly encourage you to try, even if you’re not vegetarian.

-The vegetarian “steak” is made from squash and is super tasty, the kare-kare is finger‑licking good, and the coconut burger is one of its star dishes.
+The vegetarian “steak” is made from squash and is super tasty, the kare-kare is finger-licking good, and the coconut burger is one of the stars of the menu.
 You have to try it!
 Plus, as we’ll mention later, it’s an ideal place for breakfast.
-It serves great coffee and a variety of options that range from super healthy smoothie bowls to the addictive “German rolled pancakes” that will delight chocolate lovers.
+It serves great coffee and a variety of options that range from super healthy smoothie bowls to the addictive “German rolled pancakes” that are a must for chocolate lovers.

 Its location is also excellent, right on the seafront next to the terminal where tours to White Island depart.
-In fact, the restaurant belongs to Kurma Eco Beach Lodge, an accommodation with a dive shop specialized in free diving that offers activities like yoga in its garden.
-You can see more info about the lodging here: Kurma Eco Beach Lodge.
-It’s also a great spot to enjoy the sunset.
+In fact, the restaurant is part of Kurma Eco Beach Lodge, a beachfront resort with a dive shop specializing in freediving that also offers activities such as garden yoga sessions.
+You can find more information about the property here: Kurma Eco Beach Lodge.
+It’s also a great spot to watch the sunset.

 Vegan and vegetarian options for dining in Camiguin